Argimlas/swh/content/posts/instruction-bar-terminals/index.md

    | *bottom* | *top* |

 5. Put the cover on the box
-   After you glued everything to the cover you just need to add a 9V-Block as a power source, here a switch to cut the power would be usefull, which unfortunately is not yet included.
+   After you glued everything to the cover you just need to add a 9V-Block as a power source, here a switch to cut the power would be useful, which unfortunately is not yet included.

 ## Finished!